kalkun/KUPython/README.md

 #   KUPython                                                            #
 #                                                                       #
 #########################################################################
-KUPython is a Python module intended to help building applications for KU's studentnet Absalon.
+KUPython is a small Python module intended to help easily build scripts or small applications for KU's studentnet Absalon.

 In order for KUPython to work Requests need to be installed.